Relations between Obama, Netanyahu camps hit rock bottom

 - Seahawks cornerback Richard Sherman decides to take a break from the 'privilege' of holding press conferences

-Yet in just over three weeks, Obama will no longer be president, Kerry will no longer be secretary of State, and the U.S. will have a new leader under no obligation to embrace any of what Kerry said.
+Yet in just over three weeks, Obama will no longer be president, Kerry will no longer be secretary of state, and the U.S. will have a new leader under no obligation to embrace any of what Kerry said.
 President-elect Donald Trump has assured Israel that things will be different after Jan.
 20, when he’s to be inaugurated, and lamented how the Jewish state was “being treated very, very unfairly.”

 Kerry took pains to voice America’s staunch commitment to Israel’s security and support for its future, and to detail U.S. complaints about Palestinian leadership and its failure to sufficiently deter violence against Israelis.
 He laid out a six-point framework for a potential peace deal that it will be up to the next U.S. government to try to enact, if it chooses to do so.

-The White House has portrayed Obama’s decision to break with tradition by abstaining — rather than vetoing — a U.N.
+The White House has portrayed Obama’s decision to break with tradition by abstaining from — rather than vetoing — a U.N.
 Security Council resolution declaring Israeli settlements illegal as a reaction forced by other countries that brought it up for a vote.
+Obama didn’t seek this out, his aides have argued.

-The White House has also acknowledged that Obama had long considered the possibility of taking some symbolic step before leaving office to leave his imprint on the debate.
+Yet the White House has also acknowledged that Obama had long considered the possibility of taking some symbolic step before leaving office to leave his imprint on the debate.
 For much of the year, his staff pored over options that included a U.N. resolution outlining principles for a peace deal and a presidential speech much like the one Kerry gave Wednesday.
 Yet there was reluctance to act before the U.S. election, given the way it would have thrust the Israeli-Palestinian issue into the campaign.

 Kerry acknowledged Trump appears to favor a different approach.
-Yet frustrated by years of Israeli actions he deemed counterproductive for peace, Obama appeared to have decided it was better to make his administration’s views known while still in office, even if it risked a blockbuster clash with America’s closest ally.
+Yet, frustrated by years of Israeli actions he deemed counterproductive for peace, Obama appeared to have decided it was better to make his administration’s views known while still in office, even if it risked a blockbuster clash with America’s closest ally.

 In his speech, Kerry tore into Israel for settlement-building, accusing Netanyahu of dragging Israel away from democracy.
 He defended the move to allow the U.N. vote, the spark that set off an extraordinary and deepening diplomatic spat between the U.S. and its closest Mideast ally.